LaurentClaessens/exocorr/README.txt

 The script liste_exo.py automatically create the needed files use : liste_exo.py NameOfMyListOfExercises 1 30
 this creates 30*2 files with the labels and everything you need.

+Read the description inside liste_exo.py for efficient use.